Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-cNVE9XkuIMA.md

 ---
-title: "Q&A: What is the output per minute compared to the refinery?"
+title: "October 13th, 2020 Livestream Q&A: What is the output per minute compared to the refinery?"
 date: "2020-10-13"
 layout: transcript
 topics: